inlart/RGBmon/README.md

 Firstly start the OpenRGB SDK server.

 The script takes a the path to the config file as argument.
 There is an example directory which contains a `ram.json`.
-You can use it using:
+An example execution of `rgbmon` could look like:

 `rgbmon --config=path/to/ram.json`